 For disciplinary measures more serious than a verbal reprimand, workers must be notified in writing, specifying that within 5 working days of receipt of the written complaint they may submit their justifications in writing or ask to discuss the dispute with the Company.
-They may be assisted by the Human Resources department of the Parent Company under the provisions of the Service Contract or by any trade unions to which they belong or ask to represent them.
+They may be assisted by the Human Resources department or by any trade unions to which they belong or ask to represent them.